Ella-Hoeppner/Quoot/README.md

 ## to do
 ### high priority
-* change lazy lists to have an internal mutable "state" vector
-  * this is necessary for partial realization of things like filter, where if realization is interrupted in the middle of the original list then we need to know where to pick up from next time
-    * implement filter as a test for this
+* implement filter as a test for the laziness model
 * implement list functions handling of lazy lists
   * functions to change:
     * range, take, drop, rest, and concat, and cons should return lazy lists